Blair2004/NexoPOS/README.md

 As NexoPOS doesn't have a frontend already, you'll end on the default Laravel page.
 Access `/do-setup/` to launch the installer.

+## Contribution Guidelines
+Do you plan to contribute ?
+That's awesome.
+We're open to any type of contributions.
+If you're a developper, you'll start by forking the project and deploying that locally for further tests.
+If youjust have some ideas, consider posting that as an issue.
+We'll review the ideas and decide to implement it.

 ## Menu API
 The menu API is exposed by the MenuService.
 This class registers and displays menus on the dashboard.
 Every menu should have as a key prefixed with a unique identifier.
 Similar keys are just merged.
 This could